Dynamics of interacting bosons in a two-leg ring ladder with artificial magnetic flux and ac-driven modulations: Results

 The modulation of the local energies with respect to sites $\ell\geq 1$ can be generally regarded as a substrate potential that makes the central site vary from the others, and here we consider the case with the intensity of the shift being constant, i.e., the amplitude of the ac-driven component is $M=0$.
 As can be plainly seen in Fig.~\ref{totaoMu}, for generic interaction strengths a negative dc amplitude $\mu$ typically strengthens the self-trapping, as it increases the energy offset between the central site and the surrounding sites, thereby the particle number of the central site simply oscillates and the atoms remain bound.
-Conversely, for moderate positive amplitudes the decay of the particles can be enhanced, with stronger interactions leading to more prominent enhancement, since the effective potential barrier is reduced.
+Conversely, for moderate positive amplitudes the decay of the particles can be enhanced, with stronger interactions leading to more prominent enhancement and oscillations, since in this case the central site may be intuitively considered as a potential well, and the effective potential difference holds modest.
 In addition, for sufficiently large positive amplitudes $\mu\gg J_{\nu}$ (e.g., $\mu=10$), particle localization can also occur.
 Note that at $\mu=0$ the system exhibits free evolution, where the decay is the most significant for weak interactions but greatly hindered with rapid oscillation for stronger interactions, which is consistent with Fig.~\ref{jetarrayUtot}.
-In the following, we primarily take the interaction strength $U=6$ and the dc amplitude $\mu=10$ into account, whence the supercurrents are virtually suppressed before the ac-driven modulation is turned on \cite{molina}, such that we can explicitly clarify the ac-driven scenario.
+In what follows, we primarily take the dc amplitude $\mu=10$ into account, whence the supercurrents are virtually suppressed before the ac-driven modulation is turned on \cite{molina}, such that we can explicitly clarify the ac-driven scenario.

-With the application of the ac-driving, the local energies of sites $\ell\geq 1$ are shifted periodically in time.
+With the application of the ac driving, the local energies of sites $\ell\geq 1$ are shifted periodically in time.
 One can thus define the difference of the particle number